Standard Tells Westchester It’s Ready to Pull the Plug on Playland Deal

 The rocky relationship between Standard Amusements and Westchester County over management of Playland seems headed for an ugly split.

-The private operator brought on to manage the county-owned amusement park, notified Westchester officials in a Jan.
-21 letter of its intent to terminate their 30-year contract to operate the facility.
-Standard is prepared to pull out of the deal by Feb.
-20 — after just three years running the historic park.
+The private operator brought on to manage the county-owned amusement park, notified county officials in a Jan.
+21 letter of its intent to terminate their 30-year contract to operate the park.
+Standard is prepared to pull out of the deal, effective Feb.
+20, after just three years, citing a breach of contract.

-As a result, Standard is citing breach of contract and seeking $57 million in damages.
+As a result, Standard is seeking $57 million in damages.

 The management company was handpicked in 2015 by Rob Astorino, the former Republican county executive, to privatize the park.
 The contract was then renegotiated in 2022 during the administration of Democrat George Latimer, who resigned this month after being elected to Congress.
 Ken Jenkins, his deputy, took over as county executive.